Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 Banana is one of the most popular and nutritious fruits in the world.
-It is rich in energy, fiber, vitamins, and minerals, especially potassium.
-Bananas are easy to digest, budget-friendly, and available throughout the year.
-They are perfect for athletes, kids, and anyone needing quick energy.
+It is rich in natural energy, fiber, vitamins, and minerals, especially potassium.
+Bananas are easy to digest, budget-friendly, and available throughout the year, making them a perfect fruit for kids, athletes, pregnant women, and working professionals.

 Nutritional Value of Banana (Per 100g)